 The Croft School is anything but “one size fits all.”
 Rather, we leverage educational strategies that make learning come alive, that meet students right at the appropriate level of rigor, and that tailor the curriculum in ways that personally resonate with each individual child.

 Personalized.
 We know that the learning is stickier when it is relevant and connected to one’s personal experiences and interests.
 While we always encourage students to reach beyond the familiar and their own comfort zone, our program allows for opportunities for students to dive deep on what matters most to them.
-For example, each afternoon kindergarten students (and their families) are able to customize the program in a way that allows each child to “go deep” on the skill area of most relevance and interest (e.g., musical instrument, research on a certain topic, a self-directed online course, etc.).
+For example, our social-emotional approach leverages an emergent curriculum; our teachers utilize observations and analysis of student interactions, social dynamics, and each child’s emotional development to create lessons that are genuinely responsive and personalized to the classroom.

 Rigorous.
 We hear from many families that they are concerned their children will be, or have been, bored at school.
 Or that they won’t be able to keep up with the pace of the rest of the classroom.
 We leverage small, flexible groupings to ensure that each child is receiving, in math and literacy, the right lesson at just the right time.
 This allows students who are able to accelerate into advanced skills to do so, while it also allows students who require extra time and support to master grade-level fundamentals to receive what they need.